 He was predeceased by his wife of 51 years, Joan Irene (Cramer) Hess (2017).
-We believe his survivors include sons, James Russel (Stacie) Hess and Bill (Lois) Hess.
+Chief Hess is survived by his sons, James Russel (Stacie) Hess and Bill Hess, and brothers Michael Hess and Donald Hess.

 A visitation will be held 10 a.m. to 12 p.m. on Saturday, January 11, 2025. at the Anderson Funeral Home-Franklin Chapel, 1357 East Second Street in Franklin.
 Funeral services will be held at noon.
 Interment with military honors will follow at Woodside Cemetery in Middletown.